aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/comparisontargettype/_index.md

 ---
 title: ComparisonTargetType
+linktitle: ComparisonTargetType
 second_title: Aspose.Words for Java API Reference
-description: Allows to specify base document which will be used during comparison.
+description: Allows to specify base document which will be used during comparison in Java.
 type: docs
 weight: 85
 url: /java/com.aspose.words/comparisontargettype/